Sawannrl123/proximity/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `yarn deploy`
+Deploy the app with the gh-pages on the github server.

+You can access the website here [Air Quality Monitoring](https://sawannrl123.github.io/proximity/)

 ### `yarn test`